 3. Use your industry certifications to your advantage.

 Many biotech companies are industry leaders in their area, which can be used to generate awareness.
-For example, you could become an “Authorized Partner” or enter into a “strategic partnership” with more prominent tech companies like Apple or Google.
+For example, you could become an “Authorized Partner” or enter a “strategic partnership” with more prominent tech companies like Apple or Google.
 They can push out updates on their products.
 This will help drive people towards buying your product.

 4. Use videos to bring products to life